 OverviewThis might be considered the normal route on this seldom climbed mountain.
 It’s isn’t that difficult of a climb, but it is loose and potentially dangerous.
 Although we did the climb without a rope, others have been turned away at the crux pitch as well as the pitch before it.
 In some places on the route, a rope could actually hinder safety because of the loose scree, but it is highly recommended that both a rope and a standard climbing rack always be taken.

 Opinions vary, but various sources have rated this climb as 5.0 to 5.6 for the crux pitches.
+Most of the reason for the variation is that part of the route fell away a few years ago, making the climb more difficult.
+Most people now agree that it is at least 5.4.
 Either way, this is not an ascent to be taken lightly.

 Getting ThereThe main paved road offering access to this peak is Utah's highway 24.
 The mountain is located roughly halfway between I-70, and Hanksville, Utah.
 From exit 149 on I-70, head south and drive 22 miles to Temple Junction, which will be sign posted for Goblin Valley State Park.
 The road, ironically, is called Temple Mountain Road on some maps.
 From Temple Junction, drive west on a Temple Mountain Road, (paved for much of the way) for 7 miles.
 Towards the last mile or so you will be driving through the San Rafael Reef.
 At mile 7 you will be just inside the reef and Temple Mountain will dominate the horizon to the north.
 At this location there area several lavatories and parking locations available.
 The perimeter here is fenced off to the north areas with an older log style fence.
 This will be the start of the route for those without access to a four wheel drive vehicle or mountain bike.